 • If that happened, what would a Russian victory in the Ukraine war look like?

 The Russian victory scenario begins when Western financial and military support for the Kiev government is significantly reduced, allowing Russia to make up for its recent losses.
-If Moscow manages to fully reoccupy the regions of Ukraine it annexed last year, it could declare the war over and its willingness to negotiate a peaceful settlement.
+If Moscow manages to fully reoccupy the regions of Ukraine it annexed last year, it might declare the war over and its willingness to negotiate a peaceful settlement.
 And this will inevitably lead to international pressure to force Zelensky to sit at the negotiating table.
 At that time, he will be in a weak position and forced to accept the fact that Russia has annexed Ukrainian territory.

 But no Ukrainian leader can agree to such terms, and therefore, no peace agreement will be reached.
-In such a scenario, there could be a “no war, no peace” situation, as in the case of the Korean peninsula, with a military border running through central Ukraine.
+In such a scenario, there might be a “no war, no peace” situation, as in the case of the Korean peninsula, with a military border running through central Ukraine.

 • When and how is the war in Ukraine expected to end?